svw26/G4Jy/README.md

 # G4Jy

-This is a repository for things related to the GLEAM 4-Jy (G4Jy) Sample, with G4Jy names (https://cds.unistra.fr/cgi-bin/Dic-Simbad?/5974354) being fully-resolvable in the NASA/IPAC Extragalactic Database! :tada:
+This is a repository for things related to the GLEAM 4-Jy (G4Jy) Sample, with G4Jy names (https://cds.unistra.fr/cgi-bin/Dic-Simbad?/6054721) being fully-resolvable in the NASA/IPAC Extragalactic Database! :tada:

 This sample is a compilation of the brightest radio-sources across the southern sky (Dec. < 30 deg), which have an integrated flux-density > 4 Jy at 151 MHz (as measured in the GLEAM extragalactic catalogue, see https://arxiv.org/abs/1610.08318).
 The vast majority of these sources are active galactic nuclei (AGN) with powerful radio-jets, although the sample is also known to contain two nearby, star-forming galaxies, a cluster relic, a halo, and the Flame Nebula.
 The Orion Nebula is excluded for the GLEAM catalogue, and thus the G4Jy Sample, but we provide new low-frequency flux-density measurements for this object in Appendix A of Paper I.

 * For an overview of the sample, see https://arxiv.org/abs/1810.01226
 * Paper I details how the sample and catalogue were constructed -- https://arxiv.org/abs/2004.13125 -- with supplementary material for Appendix F available here: https://github.com/svw26/G4Jy/tree/master/G4Jy_PaperI_AppendixF
 * Paper II provides details of cross-identification for the sample -- https://arxiv.org/abs/2004.13025
+* Paper III carefully curates redshifts for 64% of the sample -- http://arxiv.org/abs/2512.06947
+* Paper IV presents multiwavelength analysis of the sample -- http://arxiv.org/abs/2512.08008

 :sparkles::sparkles: **As Papers I and II were completed in conjunction with one another, please cite _both_ when referring to the G4Jy Sample (White et al., 2020a, 2020b).** :sparkles::sparkles:
+:sparkles::sparkles: **Similarly, Papers III and IV were completed in conjunction with one another, so please cite _both_ when referring to the updated G4Jy catalogue (White et al., 2025c, 2025d).** :sparkles::sparkles:

 Furthermore, given the length of these papers, please consider the environment and save trees by not printing... :innocent: